CS-SI/SafeScale/doc/contribute/CODING_GUIDELINES.md

 As much as possible, follow the [godoc documentation tool formalism](https://blog.golang.org/godoc-documenting-go-code).

+## code indentation

+- uses 4 spaces for indentation
+- uses spaces instead of tab character for indentation

 Good documentation is an everyday job (we still have to respect this mantra ourselves ;-) ).